Zhang Qinqiu: People's Republic of China

 After the founding of the People's Republic of China in 1949, Zhang was appointed Vice Minister of Textile Industry, partly because of her earlier experience of organizing textile workers in Shanghai in the 1920s.
 Her husband Su Jingguan (died 1964) was appointed Vice Minister of Public Health.
 As a civilian, she did not receive a military rank when the People's Liberation Army first awarded them in 1955, even though many of her former subordinates, including Chen Geng, Xu Shiyou, Hong Xuezhi, and Liu Huaqing, were awarded the rank of general or grand general.

 When the Cultural Revolution began in 1966, Zhang and her family members were severely persecuted.
-In April 1968, she committed suicide by jumping from the balcony of her office.
-Her ex-husband Chen Changhao also killed himself.
-In 1976, her daughter Zhang Maya committed suicide by drug overdose.
+In April 1968, she died by suicide, jumping from the balcony of her office.
+Her ex-husband Chen Changhao also died by suicide.
+In 1976, her daughter Zhang Maya died by suicide.

 After the end of the Cultural Revolution in 1976, Zhang was posthumously rehabilitated.
 In June 1979, Marshal Xu Xiangqian, her former comrade in the Fourth Front Army, held a memorial ceremony for her, which was attended by Li Xiannian, Wang Zhen, Yu Qiuli, Chen Xilian and Hu Yaobang.